SyedIhteshamuddin/Engineering-Projects/README.md

 - Sensors, LEDs, buzzers, LCDs, and other basic components

 ---
-Certificates & Learning
+## Certificates & Learning

 This repository also includes a few engineering-related certificates and learning records connected to:

-MATLAB
+- MATLAB
-automation
+-automation
-embedded systems
+-embedded systems
-engineering software/tools
+-engineering software/tools

 Check Certifications Folder for more details.
 ---